eddelbuettel/r2u/docs/mkdmt-src/src/vignettes/FAQ.md

 ### Why is it called both CRANapt and r2u?

-We hope to eventually provide CRAN binaries for multiple distributions (Debian, Ubuntu, ...), releases (testing/stable, LTS/current, ...), hardware platforms, and so on.
+We started out with the hope to eventually provide CRAN binaries for multiple distributions (Debian, Ubuntu, ...), releases (testing/stable, LTS/current, ...), hardware platforms, and so on.
 But we had to start somewhere, so Ubuntu LTS for amd64 is the first instance.
-And as we are effectively only on Ubuntu for now, the shorter 'r2u' crept up, and stuck.
+And as we are effectively only on Ubuntu, at least for now, the shorter 'r2u' crept up, and stuck.

 ### How is it pronounced?